genai-impact/ecologits/docs/tutorial/providers/openai.md

 # OpenAI

+!!! danger "Lack of transparency"

+    OpenAI does not disclose any information about model architecture and inference infrastrucure.
+Thus, the environmental impacts are estimated with a very low precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [OpenAI official python client :octicons-link-external-16:](https://github.com/openai/openai-python).

 Official links: